OlekSt/Hit-the-Slopes/README.md

 - [JQuery](https://jquery.com) to simplify DOM manipulation
 - [Gitpod](https://gitpod.io/) for coding the project.
 - [GitHub](https://github.com/) to store & share the project's code.
-- [ChromeDevtools](https://developers.google.com/web/tools/chrome-devtools) to check created code and possible inconsistencies, find best parameters for various code items.
+- [ChromeDevtools](https://developers.google.com/web/tools/chrome-devtools) to check created code and possible inconsistencies, find the best parameters for various code items.
 - [Materialize](https://materializecss.com/) for navbar, calendar datepicker, icons, and other elements.
 - [Bootstrap](https://www.bootstrapcdn.com/) to simplify some parts of the website's structure.
 - [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) for icons.